 Definition

 Conquian is designed to be a 2-player card game.
-All you need to play are a deck of cards with the 8, 9 and 10 cards removed, making a deck of 40 cards.
+All you need to play is a deck of cards with the 8, 9, and 10 cards removed, making a deck of 40 cards.

 Setting Up